ByConity/ByConity/docker/executable_wrapper/FDB_installation.md

 $ cat fdbserver.x86_64.sha256
 73b70a75464e64fd0a01a7536e110e31c3e6ce793d425aecfc40f0be9f0652b7  fdbserver.x86_64
 ```
-Assume you download them and store in directory `/root/user_xyz/foundationdb/bin`.
-Next we will delete those sha256 checksum file because we don't need them anymore, we also rename the executation file to remove the trailing `x86_64` and give them executable permission.
+Next we will delete those sha256 checksum file because we don't need them anymore, we'll also rename the executable file to remove the trailing `x86_64` and give them executable permission.

 ```
 rm *.sha256